The Queen Mary Dark Harbor Halloween

-Michelle Lecours contributed to the 2012 Queen Mary Dark Harbor update
+Michelle Lecours contributed to the 2013 Queen Mary Dark Harbor update.

 The mazes are great entertainment, although not super scary, they provide a lot of enjoyable screams.
 We had the advantage of having Fast Fright Passes, so we didn't have to wait long for each maze.
 On Friday and Saturday nights, there is a VIP Ticket available that includes the Fast Fright Pass, access to the private RIP Lounge balcony overlooking the attraction, as well as unlimited made-to-order tacos and four drink tickets.
 The lines can be long and if you don't have the patience, go for an upgrade!

 The three mazes on the ship each have a different theme.
-Of the three, I found Submerged the least well-defined.
+Of the three, Submerged gives the effect of a sinking ship with a strong moldy, sinking experience.
 Containment is the traditional mental ward zone, and Hellfire is populated primarily by dead sailors burning in hell.
-We thought the mazes on the ship were somewhat underpopulated compared to previous years and other haunted attractions, so there are fewer startling moments.
-The up side of that is that there is more time to appreciate the environment of being in the creaking walkways of the ship and having the ship’s portholes open to the water and city lights is a treat is an authentic blueprint you just can’t build.
+Some of the mazes on the ship were somewhat under-populated compared to previous years and other haunted attractions, so there are fewer startling moments.
+The upside of that is that there is more time to appreciate the environment of being in the creaking walkways of the ship and having the ship's portholes open to the water and city lights is a treat is an authentic blueprint you just can't build.

-Deadrise is the Queen Mary’s newest maze for 2012 and was terrifically startling and suspenseful.
+Deadrise returns for its second year and is terrifically startling and suspenseful.
 Ghostly sailors and monsters from the wreckage of Deadrise are lurking and ready to pounce on unsuspecting souls from a whole host of corners and slopes.
 One of the undead took special interest in me and I all but crawled out of the smoky tunnel hopped up on my own adrenaline.

 Inside and outside of the mazes, the talent is extraordinary and passionate.
-There is a plethora of zombie sailors and monsters creeping around making visitors hair stand up which brings immense continuity to the attraction—you’re never safe from daunting noises or your blood suddenly running cold.
+There is a plethora of zombie sailors and monsters creeping around making visitors’ hair stand up which brings great continuity to the attraction—you’re never safe from daunting noises or your blood suddenly running cold.

 If you're planning on arriving late, get the Fast Fright Pass to avoid the long lines.